 Accidentally damaged not through neglect but kindness

-The benefit of my experience and visiting hundreds of growers, in New Zealand and globally, is that I have seen many crops accidentally damaged not through neglect but kindness.
+The benefit of experience and visiting hundreds of growers, in New Zealand and globally, is that I have seen many crops accidentally damaged not through neglect but kindness.
 I have seen crops damaged by products used to disinfect irrigation lines before.
 A problem may occur if you don’t flush out the irrigation lines sufficiently before you replant and residue from the chemical has remained.
 If you are not changing your substrate and wish to disinfect irrigation lines, please, first remove the drippers from the substrate.

 Cucumbers are very sensitive to the slightest issue.
 Tomatoes and peppers are more forgiving but not exempt, if the product is toxic to the plant then you will damage the plant, affecting its ability to function normally.
 Here is the conundrum, either do nothing or do something, especially if you know you have a problem with your water supply.
 I think growers should be encouraged to use products that keep their irrigation systems clean and their plants healthy, but the advice given to them when purchasing these products is the most important piece of the puzzle.
 Water sources are generally never 100% free from contamination, otherwise we would not have the need for such products on the market.